Elizabeth Gaskell: Married life and writing career

-On 30 August 1832 Elizabeth married Unitarian minister William Gaskell, in Knutsford.
+On 30 August 1832 Mrs. Gaskell married Unitarian minister William Gaskell, in Knutsford.
 They spent their honeymoon in North Wales, staying with her uncle, Samuel Holland, at Plas-yn-Penrhyn near Porthmadog.
-The Gaskells then settled in Manchester, where William was the minister at Cross Street Unitarian Chapel and longest-serving Chair of the Portico Library.
+The Gaskells then settled in Manchester, where William was the minister at Cross Street Unitarian Chapel and longest-serving chair of the Portico Library.
 Manchester's industrial surroundings and books borrowed from the library influenced Elizabeth's writing in the industrial genre.
 Their first daughter was stillborn in 1833.
 Their other children were Marianne (1834), Margaret Emily, known as Meta (1837), Florence Elizabeth (1842), and Julia Bradford (1846).
 Marianne and Meta boarded at the private school conducted by Rachel Martineau, sister of Harriet, a close friend of Elizabeth.
 Florence married Charles Crompton, a barrister and Liberal politician, in 1863.

-In March 1835 Gaskell began a diary documenting the development of her daughter Marianne: she explored parenthood, the values she placed on her role as a mother; her faith, and, later, relations between Marianne and her sister, Meta.
+In March 1835 Mrs. Gaskell began a diary documenting the development of her daughter Marianne: she explored parenthood, the values she placed on her role as a mother; her faith, and, later, relations between Marianne and her sister, Meta.
 In 1836 she co-authored with her husband a cycle of poems, Sketches among the Poor, which was published in Blackwood's Magazine in January 1837.
 In 1840 William Howitt published Visits to Remarkable Places containing a contribution entitled Clopton Hall by "A Lady", the first work written and published solely by her.
 In April 1840 Howitt published The Rural Life of England, which included a second work titled Notes on Cheshire Customs.

-In July 1841 the Gaskells travelled to Belgium and Germany.
+In July 1841, the Gaskells travelled to Belgium and Germany.
 German literature came to have a strong influence on her short stories, the first of which she published in 1847 as Libbie Marsh's Three Eras, in Howitt's Journal, under the pseudonym "Cotton Mather Mills".
 But other influences including Adam Smith's Social Politics enabled a much wider understanding of the cultural milieu in which her works were set.
 Her second story printed under the pseudonym was The Sexton's Hero.
 And she made her last use of it in 1848, with the publication of her story Christmas Storms and Sunshine.

 For some 20 years beginning in 1843, the Gaskells took holidays at Silverdale on Morecambe Bay, and in particular stayed at Lindeth Tower.
 Daughters Meta and Julia later built a house, "The Shieling", in Silverdale.

 A son, William, (1844–45), died in infancy, and this tragedy was the catalyst for Gaskell's first novel, Mary Barton.
 It was ready for publication in October 1848, shortly before they made the move south.
 It was an enormous success, selling thousands of copies.
 Ritchie called it a "great and remarkable sensation."
 It was praised by Thomas Carlyle and Maria Edgeworth.
 She brought the teeming slums of manufacturing in Manchester alive to readers as yet unacquainted with crowded narrow alleyways.
 Her obvious depth of feeling was evident, while her turn of phrase and description was described as the greatest since Jane Austen.